CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

 =#
 ```

-Another important feature, specially when working with input and output files, is working with strings.
+Another important feature, especially when working with input and output files, is working with strings.
 In the code below we show some basic operations with them.

 ```julia
 # Print text in console